Frequently Asked Questions

-A General Admission ticket will grant entry once per day to the festival grounds Sept.
-16–18, 2022 where you can watch performances across any of the stages throughout the park.
-This is also where the vendors and other fun things will be set up for your enjoyment.
+A General Admission ticket (no wristband) will grant entry once per day to the festival grounds Sept.
+15–17, 2023 where you can watch performances across any of the stages throughout the park.
+Hold on to your ticket!
+You’ll use the same ticket to scan in each day.

-As a courtesy to Douglass Park residents, re-entry will not be permitted for GA ticket holders—as in, once you’re in for the day, you can’t leave and come back during the same day.
+As a courtesy to our neighbors, re-entry will not be permitted for GA ticket holders— this means that once you’re in for the day, you can’t leave and come back during the same day.
+Dem’s da rules.

 Can I upgrade my ticket after I’ve bought it?

-Riot Fest is a rain or shine event.
-Tickets are nonrefundable/nontransferable.
-All event information, including lineup, is subject to change.
+**Riot Fest is a rain-or-shine event.
+Tickets are non-refundable.
+All event information, including the lineup, is subject to change.

 What time do the bands play each day?
 Is there a schedule?

 Festival gates open at 11:00 am CT and curfew is 10:00 pm CT each day of the event (Fri-Sun).